Hillsboro Symphony Orchestra

 Hillsboro Symphony Orchestra (HSO) is an amateur orchestra based in Hillsboro in the Portland metropolitan area of the U.S. state of Oregon.
-Founded in 2001, the non-profit group has 86 musicians and is led by conductor Sharon Northe.
-They perform three concerts per year at Hillsboro's Trinity Lutheran Church.
+Founded in 2001, the non-profit group has 86 musicians and is led by conductor Jeff Hornick.
+They perform three concerts per year at Hillsboro's Hidden Creek Community Center.
 Additionally, the orchestra also has five ensembles that perform at other events in the area.

 History

 The orchestra was organized in the spring of 2001 by several people, including Mike Graves, Barbara Hanson, and Morgan Brown.
 Organized as a non-profit group, the community orchestra sought local amateur musicians who were tired of driving to neighboring Portland in order to participate in an orchestra, or who had stopped performing altogether due to the lack of a local group.
 In the beginning the group rehearsed at Hillsboro High School and attracted musicians from Hillsboro along with those from the neighboring cities of Forest Grove and Beaverton.

 Rehearsals started in September 2001, and HSO planned on three concerts that year with a total of 30 members.
 Their first conductor was Stefan Minde, who had been the conductor of the Portland Opera from 1970 until 1984.
 Musicians ranged from high school students to housewives.
 The group's debut concert was November 16, 2001, held at J. B. Thomas Middle School in Hillsboro with almost 500 people in attendance.
 The concert was free to attend, as were their other early concerts, and featured pieces from Richard Wagner, Johannes Brahms, and Gioachino Rossini among others.
 In these early days of the group, Portland’s Metropolitan Youth Symphony and Pacific University in Forest Grove donated sheet music to the orchestra.